VERWOOD PCC (the PCC)

 - ensure that a working mobile telephone is available for emergency use, and its position known, for the duration of the hire

 - ensure that any electrical appliances brought onto the premises during the hire period are safe and in good working order, and used in a safe manner

 - ensure that no smoking is allowed anywhere in the buildings, and that those smoking outside do so quietly, and use the receptacles provided for extinguishing/disposing of cigarettes

-- ensure that you provide a first aid box for use during the period of your hire
+- ensure that an appropriately equipped first aid box is provided for use during the hire period.

 - in the event of any injury occurring, arrange for the accident book to be completed immediately, and the accident sheet forwarded to the Parish Office as soon as possible.

-No activities or groups involving young children (aged 7 or under) will be permitted unless specifically authorised by the PCC.
 The Hirer will be required to comply with the relevant provisions of the Protection of Children Act 1999 and the Children Act 1989.
-In particular, it will be the responsibility of the Hirer to ensure that only fit and proper persons have access to young children, and that such persons are in attendance at all times that young children are using the property or surrounds/grounds.
+In particular, it will be the responsibility of the Hirer to ensure that only fit and proper persons have access to children, and that such fit and proper persons are in attendance at all times that children are using the property or surrounds/grounds.

 The Hirer shall not cause or permit: